Matthias Ginter: Senior

-On 5 March 2014, he earned his first cap for the senior national team of his country after coming on as a 90th-minute substitute for Mesut Özil in the 1–0 win over Chile in a friendly match at the Olympiastadion in Berlin.
-He became the 900th player to be capped by the German national team.
+On 5 March 2014, Ginter debuted for the German senior squad after coming on as a 90th-minute substitute for Mesut Özil in the 1–0 win over Chile in a friendly match at the Olympiastadion in Berlin.
+He became the 900th player to be capped by the Germany national team.
 In June 2014, he was named as the youngest player in Germany's 23-man squad for the 2014 FIFA World Cup, which went on to win the tournament, although he did not enter the field of play at any point.

 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.

 Along with fellow World Cup-winner Shkodran Mustafi and Julian Draxler, Ginter won the 2017 FIFA Confederations Cup.

 On 4 June 2018, Ginter was selected in Germany's final 23-man squad for the 2018 FIFA World Cup.
 He would not play, making him the only outfield player in German football history who participated in two World Cup campaigns without playing a single minute.
 Ginter scored his first goal for Germany on 16 November 2019 in a match against Belarus.

 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.

 In November 2022, he was named in the final squad for the 2022 FIFA World Cup in Qatar.
 On 1 December, he made his World Cup debut in his third tournament, coming on as a substitute to Niklas Süle in the 90+3 minute, in a 4–2 win over Costa Rica in the last group stage match.

 Personal life

 In May 2018, Ginter married his wife Christina.
 In 2020 their son was born on Ginter's own birthday, 19 January.

-In October 2021 the team where Ginter started his career, SV March, renamed their stadium "Matthias-Ginter-Sportpark".
+In October 2021, the team where Ginter started his career, SC March, renamed their stadium "Matthias-Ginter-Sportpark".